sevidmusic/Rig/README.md

-# ddms
+# rig

 Command line utility designed to aide in development with the Darling Data Management System

 To install run:

-`composer require --dev "darling/ddms:0.0.0-alpha"`
+`composer require --dev "darling/rig:0.0.0-alpha"`